 Daniel Arsham – Connecting Time

-From January 18th until September 30th 2019, Moco Museum in Amsterdam is hosting New York-based artist Daniel Arsham’s solo show ‘Connecting Time’.
+Until September 30th 2019, Moco Museum in Amsterdam is hosting New York-based artist Daniel Arsham’s solo show ‘Connecting Time’.
 Arsham’s work draws on a range of disciplines, incorporating architecture, design, sculpture, film and performance.
 Moco Museum is the first museum in the Netherlands to present Daniel Arsham’s work.

 Entering the installation spaces of this exhibition, such as Amethyst Ball Cavern and Eroded Wall Paper Room, feels like stepping into an alternate reality.
 The artist’s fascination with pop culture objects, sports and the influence of archeology are apparent in these spaces.
 The show also includes Arsham’s never before presented interactive installation Calcified Room, consisting of a domestic space furnished in mid-century style but created to appear strangely petrified.
 The calcified room is evocative of a cave interior scaled with minerals, or the city of Pompeii, eternally preserved in ash.